Harika-SVL/Jenkins/notes.md

 * NODE : This represents the machine on which build can be executed.
 Each Node can be configured to handle multiple builds by executors(no.of parallel working projects)

-### Managing DIFFERENT VERSIONS of the tools using jenkins
+### Managing Different Versions of the tools using jenkins

 * Connect to the jenkins installed vm